osmosis-labs/mesh-security/docs/ibc/Rewards.md

 The biggest question is whether the functionality change is acceptable (or even desirable).
 Note that this will make restaking the reward tokens easier, while making selling them on the provider chain harder.
 This may be a good thing (in the eyes of the consumer chain at least), as it encourages longer-term holders.

+## Selected Implementation

+To reduce external dependencies and to encourage restaking of the consumer staking rewards, we are selecting the last option for MVP, adding one more message to the control channel.
+This is part of the `mesh-security 1.0.0` IBC implementation.
+If there is a change in the reward distribution mechanism, it would likely be breaking and would bump the IBC protocol to v2.0.0.

+This involves two new packet variants, one on each side.
+The Consumer side has a new variant `ConsumerPacket::DistributeRewards { validator, rewards }`, which specifies the reward `Coin` that should be distributed among all stakers on the given validators.
+It is up to the `external-staking` contract to determine how to release it, but the `converter` contract must guarantee to hold `rewards` tokens in reserve to be released by future IBC packets on this channel.

+The provider side has a new variant `ProviderPacket::TransferFunds {}` which specifies the among and the recipient address on the consumer chain.
+If the converter contract hold those tokens in reserve (always in the case of a correct provider chain), it must release them to the given address.
+The consumer chain must be designed to handle rollbacks here on any error (especially due to invalid recipient address that cannot be validated on the provider side).